-2. Lose the telltale pieces of military gear Leaving the uniform at home is the first step of many in helping to lower your overall profile.
+Leaving the uniform at home is the first step of many in helping to lower your overall profile.
 Chances are your hair, posture and general way of interacting in public will tell others that you are in the military.
-However, things like molle laden backpacks, your basic training t-shirt, visible tattoos, Oakley glasses, suunto watches, and dangling dog tags are a for sure giveaway.
-By simply bringing a civilian bag, wearing a buttondown shirt and not saying hooah after every sentence you will greatly reduce your signature and just come across as a very confident, young professional.
+However, things like molle-laden backpacks, your basic training t-shirt, visible tattoos, Oakley glasses, Suunto watches, and dangling dog tags are a for-sure giveaway.
+By simply bringing a civilian bag, wearing a buttondown shirt, and not saying hooah after every sentence you will greatly reduce your signature and just come across as a very confident, young professional.
 Again by bringing your backpack with every unit you have ever been in and every school you have ever attended sewn on the side you gain absolutely nothing other than showing everyone around you that you have no idea how to be humble about what you do for a living.

-3. Always travel in cabs that look like other cabs.
 I know this sounds like common sense but you would be surprised how many people get rolled up or at least just ripped off because they thought the cab with three wheels and an off-colored door looked “honest.”
 Before getting into the cab tell them your destination and be sure to negotiate your price and come to a solid agreement.
-Even cabs that have meters in them will rig it so you get charged 5 times as much than the locals.
-(In Argentina I got into a cab and the cab driver hit the meter so that we were charged a $5 a block.
+Even cabs that have meters in them will rig it so you get charged 5 times as much as the locals.
+(In Argentina I got into a cab and the cab driver hit the meter so that we were charged $5 a block.
 It took us two blocks to realize it and it turned into an argument that could have spun out of control quickly.)

-7. Avoid confrontation at all costs Your vacation to Mexico is no time to prove to the world how awesome of a fighter you are.
+Your vacation to Mexico is no time to prove to the world how awesome of a fighter you are.
 The local police will almost always take the side of the locals and if you wind up in jail you will have a whole new set of problems to worry about.
-The best option if you get burned, ripped off or in an altercation is to take a breath, eat the cost as a loss and move on.
-Never ever should you result to violence as 100% of the time it will end poorly for you.
+The best option if you get burned, ripped off, or in an altercation is to take a breath, eat the cost as a loss and move on.
+Never ever should you result in violence as 100% of the time it will end poorly for you.

-8. If the local girl seems too good to be true then she is Just because you came to a new country doesn’t mean you are all of a sudden good looking.
+Just because you came to a new country doesn’t mean you are all of a sudden good-looking.
 Guys are suckers for hot women and will lose everything because they think they just landed their future ex-wife.
 In Hungary, a common practice is for girls to take guys to a bar of the lady’s choice and have the guy order a drink for them.
-The drink ends up costing the guy $200 and after he has ordered 3-4 and wants to take the girl home he is all of the sudden presented with the bill and the option to pay or get a one night stand with a 280lb Serbian gorilla name Dimitri.
+The drink ends up costing the guy $200 and after he has ordered 3-4 and wants to take the girl home he is all of the sudden presented with the bill and the option to pay or get a one-night stand with a 280lb Serbian gorilla name Dimitri.
 The bottom line is girls can be alluring and will most often lead to trouble in the end.